lrnrdr/Prediction-of-Product-Sales/README.md

 ![Heatmap Of Data](https://github.com/lrnrdr/Prediction-of-Product-Sales/assets/138408700/2c7c1948-1817-4792-8052-984c7d9662cd)

 - Here on the this heatmap, you can see that the Item Outlet Sales and Item MRP have the strongest correlation.

+## **Recommendations**

+The top three selling product types are Fruits & Vegetables, Snack Foods, and Household Goods, we need to make sure that the  outlets focus on this products when stocking up.

-This shows that the Item MRP is the strongest contributor to the Item Outlet Sales, so attention to the Item MRP is crucial.
+The Item MRP is the strongest contrubuter to Item Outlet Sale, so attention to Item MRP is cruicial.